 - Personal Development Skills

 - Numeracy

 - Literacy

 - Work-related Skills

 - A VET Course

-- Religious Education and/or Youth Ministry
+- Religious Education

 To apply for the VPC or the VCE-VM program you must apply by filling in an application form and selecting this option in the online selection process and fill in the relevant information.
 You will need to submit the application form to Mrs. Belinda Dwyer who will then arrange an interview time with you.